Qualcomm’s Snapdragon Tech Summit focuses on 5G AI chips and use cases

 Qualcomm generally uses its annual Snapdragon Tech Summit in Maui to unveil next-generation mobile processors and related technologies, which it accomplished with major new Snapdragon 865/765 and 3D Sonic Max dual-fingerprint scanner reveals today.
-But the bigger theme of the event is demonstrating real world use cases for the company’s new 5G AI chips, which will drive consumer demand for next-generation smartphones and devices.
+But the bigger theme of the event is demonstrating real-world use cases for the company’s new 5G AI chips, which will drive consumer demand for next-generation smartphones and devices.

 Even though 5G data services are still in their earliest days, uptake from OEMs, carriers, and consumers has already been encouraging — stronger than 4G, by all accounts.
 Leading the event’s first day keynote, Qualcomm president Cristiano Amon noted that over 230 5G devices are already either launched or in development, a staggering number given that networks are still in the process of launching worldwide.
 Nicki Palmer, chief product development officer for top U.S. carrier Verizon, said that the company is already selling seven 5G devices, whereas at the same time in 4G’s lifecycle, it offered only one.

-Early real world 5G use cases include considerably higher-resolution and faster streaming videos, cloud gaming, and facilitating next-generation user-created content, such as enhancing the presence of 3D imagery and high resolution 360-degree videos.
+Early real-world 5G use cases include considerably higher-resolution and faster streaming videos, cloud gaming, and facilitating next-generation user-created content, such as enhancing the presence of 3D imagery and high resolution 360-degree videos.
 Qualcomm also expects 5G will have a growing role in mixed reality experiences, including enabling virtual “presence” for teleconferencing, and facilitating responsive augmented reality.

 Going forward, Amon suggested that the separate domains of 5G and AI will be linked, noting that 5G cellular technologies will enable massive, low-latency data transfers between mobile devices and nearby edge cloud servers — quantities and types of data that will require AI as a processing intermediary.
 Amon predicted that 5G and AI will soon lead to a complete convergence of on-device apps with cloud services, effectively eliminating the present gap between a mobile device’s own hardware and the computing resources it can marshal.